Shorya-Singh/Deep-Learning-Identifying-Motifs-of-Tumour-Tissue-Architecture/timelog.md

 ### 10 Oct 2021
 * *0.5 hour* Set up Zotero and transfered all the references so far to Zotero

+## Week 3
 ### 11 Oct 2021
 * *1 hour* Go over the paper N2D: (Not Too) Deep Clustering via Clustering the Local Manifold of an Autoencoded Embedding

+### 12 Oct 2021
+* *2 hours* Researched about prinipal component analysis along with potential pipelines to use it for clustering

+### 13 Oct 2021
+* *1 hour* Researched about H5py file format and read the documentation
+* *0.5 hour* Set up a jupyter notebook for experimentation on the data

+### 14 October 2021
+* *1 hour* Explorde the dataset
+* *1 hours* Wrote a script to match the image representation data to the patient mutation data based on barcode

+### 15 October 2021
+* *2 hours* Explored the principal components of the data and visualized the trends about the variance of different number of principal components
+* *2 hours* Plotted kmeans inertia scores with different k numbers to figure out best number of centroids for 2 principal components which show most variance
+* *1 hour* Ran kmeans with the 2 principal components *
+### 16 October 2021
+* *2 hours* Visualized the clusters and centroids and tried to come up with theories based on what I saw